 If the Chair cannot make such a determination, for any reason, or if the Chair wishes to recuse herself/himself due to bias or conflict of interest, then the eligible members of the committee will elect an Acting Chair to make such a determination.
 The alternate University Promotion and Tenure Committee member from that College/Library will replace any ineligible or recused member(s) for the duration of the proceedings (as per section 4.7.16 University Promotion and Tenure committee, p.
-23).
+24).
 If the alternate also has an apparent bias or conflict of interest or is unavailable, another alternate will be appointed by the Dean/University Librarian in consultation with the Chair of the Faculty Senate.

 Once the committee membership hearing the case is determined, a list of the membership and their respective alternates will be delivered to the faculty member and to the Provost or Provost's designee.
-If either party believes that a member of the committee has a conflict of interest and/or a bias in the case, a written charge of conflict of interest and/or bias must be delivered to the Chair of the committee and the other party within seven (7) calendar days beginning with the day after the list of committee membership was delivered.
-If said party believes that the respective alternate(s) also has/have a conflict of interest and/or bias, a written charge addressing that/those conflict(s) must also be delivered to the Chair of the committee and the other party making said charge will then have three (3) calendar days (beginning on the day of delivery of the written claim) to deliver a written evidence substantiating the charge(s) concerning all members being challenged to the Chair of the committee and the other party.
+If either party believes that a member of the committee has a conflict of interest and/or a bias in the case, a written charge of conflict of interest and/or bias must be delivered to the Chair of the committee and the other party within fifteen (15) days beginning with the day after the list of committee membership was delivered.
+If said party believes that the respective alternate(s) also has/have a conflict of interest and/or bias, a written charge addressing that/those conflict(s) must also be delivered to the Chair of the committee and the other party at the same time.
+The party making said charge will then have three (3) calendar days (beginning on the day of delivery of the written claim) to deliver a written evidence substantiating the charge(s) concerning all members being challenged to the Chair of the committee and the other party.

 In cases where a member of the committee and the alternate are challenged, the Chair of the committee will identify two additional alternates as per section 6.10.5.1, paragraph 2, above.
-The names of those alternates will be disclosed to all parties no less than three (3) calendar days prior to the scheduling of the Pre-hearing Conference.
+The names of those alternates will be disclosed to all parties no less than seven (7) days prior to the scheduling of the Pre-hearing Conference.
 If evidence is received according to the time table above, a Pre-hearing Conference will be scheduled.
-If no evidence is received according to the faculty member desires a hearing before the University Promotion and Tenure Committee, the Chair of the University Promotion and Tenure Committee and the Provost must be informed in writing within fourteen (14) calendar days of receipt of notification letter sent by the Provost expressing the intent to pursue termination.
+If no evidence is received according to the time table above the hearing will take place as scheduled (as per section 6.10.5 Hearing Procedures, p.
+75).